sohailanwaralmani74/utility-tools/_posts/2025-03-21-alternatives-to-figma.md

 Unlike web-based design platforms, Inkscape runs locally on Windows, macOS, and Linux, ensuring better performance and full access to your files without internet dependency.
 It supports SVG as its native format, making it highly compatible with other design tools.
 With advanced path editing, customizable extensions, and a strong community, it is a solid choice for those who need precision and flexibility in their design workflow.

 For designers looking for a powerful, free, and highly customizable vector tool, Inkscape is one of the best options available today.

+We also have added some [MS Office Alternatives](/alternative-to-office)

 <h3 id="excalidraw">Excalidraw</h3>